Publicover/samuel_johnson_api/README.md

-# Samuel Johnson's Dictionary from 1755
+# RESTful API: Samuel Johnson's Dictionary from 1755

 This is an RoR app in API mode that returns terms from Samuel Johnson's Dictionary in JSON.
 The app lives on https://samueljohnsonapi.herokuapp.com.
 Since it is in API-only mode, there is no front page on heroku, so don't be surprised if the link says the app does not exist.
 It uses token-based authentication with JWT.